Spooky days out in Winchester this Halloween

 Family-friendly Halloween events and days out around Winchester this October 2025 half-term

-Winchester is getting ready for the spookiest night of the year!
+Winchester is getting ready for the spookiest night of the year.
 31 October falls on the Friday of half-term in Winchester district, which means the October school break is full of spooktacular things to do with kids.
+We've got plenty of magical events and days out ideas with a family-friendly level of scariness.
+There's PYO pumpkin patches, fancy dress competitions, silent discos and spooky face painting, witchy riddle trails and pumpkin carving at the zoo.
+Read on for great ideas to get your little ones into the Halloween spirit this October 2025 half-term.

 Complete the free Spooky Winch Word Hunt